Wired Telecommunications Services Business License in Dubai

 Submission of the completed application form along with all required supporting documents

-Payment of applicable registration and licence fees
+Payment of applicable registration and license fees

-Licence issuance and onboarding, typically completed within 5 to 10 working days for straightforward cases
+License issuance and onboarding, typically completed within 5 to 10 working days for straightforward cases

 Key Documents Required